Relationship Management to Salesforce Data Cloud

 The first software applications to manage customer or relation information appeared in the 1980s, as the electronic equivalent of a file system or a rolodex.
 In the 1990s, these systems were developed into Customer Relationship Management solutions, mainly used by sales departments to manage and track prospects, leads and customers.

 During the second half of the 1990s, the rapid development of the internet made cloud computing, and software as a service (SaaS) possible.

-Saasy, Salesforce’s first mascot, embodies the idea of cloud computing without having to install any software on your own system.
-This was because Marc Benioff, Parker Harris, Dave Moellenhoff and Frank Dominguez came up with the idea of a Customer Relationship Management system that existed only in the cloud.
+Saasy, Salesforce’s first mascot, embodies the idea of a CRM that worked without having to install (and continually update) software on your own computer system.
+Marc Benioff, Parker Harris, Dave Moellenhoff and Frank Dominguez had come up with the idea of a Customer Relationship Management system that existed only in the cloud.

 Salesforce gradually expanded its SaaS services, by development and acquisition, and the platform now offers Sales Cloud, Marketing Cloud, Service Cloud, Commerce Cloud, Experience Cloud, Analytics Cloud and more.

 No matter how large and complex your organisation, you will want to know who your customers are.
 To achieve this, you need a complete, unified 360 view of them.
 The most valuable information you can collect, is zero party and first party data.
 This is data that you get directly from your customer, and will likely be correct and up-to-date.
 When collecting this information, you can also be transparent about how you are going to use it, and how you will be complying to increasingly strict privacy laws.
 Zero and first party data is an important part of your business capital, so take good care of it!